wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-changenotifications-trackchanges/includes/5-exercise-change-notifications.md

 Right-click the **Controllers** folder, select **New File**, and name the controller **NotificationsController.cs**.

-Replace the contents of **NotificationController.cs** with the following code:
+Replace the contents of **NotificationsController.cs** with the following code:

 ```cs
 using System;